pigalleg/ELR-reserves/README.md

 ## Simulation framework run

-To run the complete simulation framework i.e, a Unit Committment followed by several Economic Dispatches (Monte Carlo), first include the main script in the Julia REPL:
+To run the complete simulation framework i.e., a Unit Committment followed by several Economic Dispatches (Monte Carlo), first include the main script in the Julia REPL:
 ```julia
 include("./main.jl")
 ```